All posts by francois tainturier

 Shan Tai Long Language Course Start Time End Time Start Date End Date

 For Myanmar Participants (whether based in Myanmar or elsewhere), the course is free of charge.
-Applications should be submitted here.
+Registration should be submitted here.

 For International Participants, the course fee is $80 for undergraduate students and $380 for graduate students and other applicants.
-Payment of the course fee is through wire transfer and will help to cover the cost of the language teachers’ tuition.
+Payment of the course fee is online and will help to cover the cost of the language teachers’ tuition.

 • International Undergraduate Students – Language Course Fee